syl20bnr/spacemacs-elpa-mirror/melpa/related-readme.txt

  (global-set-key (kbd "<your key seq>") 'related-switch-forward) (global-set-key (kbd "<your key seq>") 'related-switch-backward)

-You might also want to try related-switch-buffer, which prompt you for the next related buffer to go to (no default key binding here).
+You might also want to try related-switch-buffer, which prompts you for the next related buffer to go to, and integrates nicely with helm or ido (no default key binding here).

-Related derive from each buffer an hopefully meaningful "base name" and buffers with same "base name" forms a group.
+Related derives from each buffer a hopefully meaningful "base name" and buffers with same "base name" form a group.
 Related helps you to navigate those groups.

 For example, buffers visiting the following files :